 - And, of course, these things would not apply only to the Piccadilly line.
 To make the London Underground fully “driverless” across lines, starting from scratch would mean a lot more money, provided in advance.
 The recent conversion of a Paris Metro line in 2013 is cited in TfL’s report as an example of what would be involved.
 The report concludes that going “driverless” could make running the network cheaper, but not by enough to justify the investment required.
 It adds that value for money would be even less if existing trains and infrastructure were retrofitted.

-- The TfL report says that “driverless” conversion could provide “significant customer benefits” in the form of improved safety, “ambience of the platform environment” and reliability, but that all of these can also provided without going “driverless” more cost effectively.
+- The TfL report says that “driverless” conversion could provide “significant customer benefits” in the form of improved safety, “ambience of the platform environment” and reliability, but that all of these can also be provided without going “driverless” more cost-effectively.
 And the savings in staff wages would be outweighed by the expense of the technology needed to make up for their absence.

 - Unlike the Paris Metro, the London Underground tunnel network is old and narrow and deep.
 There are no walkways next to the tracks in the single-bore tunnels for people to use if a train gets stuck and they have to get out and walk.
 There are long distances between some of the stations.
 There may be UTO systems all over the world, but not in a network like London’s.
 Would it be deemed safe to run Tube trains without even an attendant on board?
 Would Londoners and other users of the Tube be happy with such an arrangement anyway?